How to sell your van online: a complete guide

 We get it.
 Some people just don’t like doing business on the internet.
 If that sounds like you, there are some options to sell your van privately (seller to buyer) or via a van dealer.

 Everyone likes to have a dig through the “buy & sell” section of newspapers.
-Unfortunately, they are not as busy as they used to be.
+Unfortunately, they aren’t as busy as they used to be.
 That means there’s less people selling, but for you, that means the amount of van buyers looking in papers is relatively small too.

 We’d only recommend spending time creating an advert if it’s free.

-I think it’s in our nature; we hate salespeople; probably for good reason.
+I think it’s in our nature; a lot of people don’t like van dealers, sometimes for good reason.

 If you are looking to purchase a new van, there’s a good chance the dealer will offer a part-exchange.
 Typically, this is about the worst deal you’ll get.